Dark charge versus electric charge: General consideration of the dark charge

-Because the two solutions (according to $\delta=0$ and $\delta\neq 0$) are linearly independent, i.e. $Y$ and $N$ are linearly independent as $Q$ and $D$ are, the full gauge symmetry of the theory must be \be SU(2)_L\otimes U(1)_Y\otimes U(1)_N, \ee apart from the QCD group, where $Y$ and $N$ determine electric and dark charges, \be Q=T_3+Y,\hs D=T_3+N,\ee respectively.
-In Appendix \ref{alge}, we use another approach that comes to the same conclusion of the gauge symmetry (\ref{dxep}), as desirable.
-All the anomalies vanish, independent of $\delta$, as verified in Appendix \ref{anomaly}.
-In this work, we take $\delta=1$ (for the case $\delta\neq 0$) into account, which manifestly determines dark matter.\footnote{In the literature \cite{Appelquist:2002mw,Oda:2015gna}, $N$ charge was discussed to be a linear combination of the hypercharge and baryon-minus-lepton number, as desirable.
-However, the dark charge $D$ and the following dark parity were not investigated.}
+To make sure, in Appendix \ref{alge}, we investigate another approach that comes to the same conclusion of the gauge symmetry (\ref{dxep}), as desirable.
+Additionally, all the anomalies vanish, independent of $\delta$, as explicitly verified in Appendix~\ref{anomaly}.
+In the following, unless otherwise stated, we shall take $\delta=1$ for the case $\delta\neq 0$ into account, which manifestly determines dark matter.
+Other value of $\delta$ that differs from 1 is viable as studied in \cite{VanLoi:2021dzv}, which would be skipped.

-Each particle possesses a pair of characteristic electric and dark charges, as collected in Table \ref{tab1}.
-The particle representations under the $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y\otimes U(1)_N$ symmetry are listed in Table \ref{tab2}.
-Here the scalar $\chi$ is necessarily presented to break $U(1)_N$ and generate right-handed neutrino masses, and $Z'$ is the $U(1)_{N}$ gauge boson.
+Each particle (or field) possesses a pair of the characteristic electric and dark charges $(Q,D)$, as collected in Table \ref{tab1}.
+Notice that the left and right chiral fermions have the same $Q,D$ values, thus their chirality projections have been suppressed.
+The singlet scalar $\chi$ is necessarily presented to break $U(1)_N$ and generate appropriate right-handed neutrino masses through the coupling $\nu_R\nu_R\chi$, which conserves the dark charge.\footnote{This coupling restricts the electric charge as quantized, because the generated mass $\sim \langle \chi\rangle \nu_R \nu_R$ constrains $Y(\nu_R)=0$.
+However, the dark charge is always arbitrary, defining $D(\chi)=-2\delta\neq 0$ in the general case, and is broken by $\langle \chi\rangle$.
+In other words, the dark charge is not only a dequantization version of the electric charge, but also it makes the electric charge quantized.} The last five fields in the table are the gauge fields associated with the gauge symmetry $SU(3)_C \otimes SU(2)_L\otimes U(1)_Y\otimes U(1)_{N}$, where the new field $Z'$ is relevant to $U(1)_N$ extension.
+The particle representations under this gauge symmetry are listed in Table \ref{tab2}.